Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 6. Week-wise Schedule

-7. Pedagogy & Delivery Methodology
+▼7.
+Pedagogy & Delivery Methodology

-| Micro-Teaching | Interns design and deliver 15-minute teaching demonstrations to peers, simulating school delivery |
+Interns design and deliver 15-minute teaching demonstrations to peers, simulating school delivery.
+Each session is followed by structured peer feedback aligned to pedagogical rubrics.

-| Expert Guest Sessions | Guest lectures by IIIT-A faculty and STEMLearn.AI industry experts on advanced topics |
+Guest lectures by IIIT-A faculty and STEMLearn.AI industry experts on advanced topics including AI in robotics, Generative AI frontiers, and school-level curriculum strategy and assessment design.

 8. Roles & Responsibilities

-- Overall academic oversight, quality assurance, and institutional hosting of the program
+- Overall academic oversight, quality assurance, and institutional hosting

 - Faculty-led instruction for Modules 1, 5, 7 and all robotics/smart systems sessions